-Georg Simon Ohm, more commonly known as Georg Ohm, was a German physicist, best known for his “Ohm’s Law”, which implies that the current flow through a conductor is directly proportional to the potential difference (voltage) and inversely proportional to the resistance.
-The physical unit of electrical resistance, the Ohm, also was named after him.
+Georg Simon Ohm was a German physicist, best known for his “Ohm’s Law”, which states that the current flow through a conductor is directly proportional to the potential difference (voltage) and inversely proportional to the resistance.
+The physical unit of electrical resistance, the Ohm (symbol: Ω), was named after him.

 Early Life and Education:

 Born on March 16 in 1789 in the university town of Erlangen, Bavaria, his younger brother Martin Ohm also became a famous mathematician.
 His father, Johann Wolfgang Ohm, was a locksmith and his mother Maria Elizabeth Beck, who died when Georg was ten years old, was the daughter of a tailor.
 Johann Ohm taught his children science and mathematics at home and Georg also attended Erlangen Gymnasium for four years.

 In 1805, at the age of fifteen Georg Ohm began studying at Erlangen University but he left after three semesters having spent much of his time enjoying himself dancing, ice skating and playing billiards and too little time on his studies.

 Ohm was then sent to Switzerland in 1806, accepting a position as a mathematics teacher in a school in Gottstadt.
 In 1809, Ohm became a private tutor in Neuchâtel, Switzerland.
 As well as his teaching obligations, Ohm found time to continue his private study of mathematics.

 In 1811, Ohm returned to Erlangen University earning a doctorate that same year, and then becoming a Privatdocent (an unsalaried teacher).